Acuna homers to lead Braves past Phillies 5-2 in first of 2

 The Phillies used four pitchers in the fifth and their beleaguered bullpen — coming off a rare sharp outing in a combined shutout in the series opener — was rocked again.
 Adam Duvall hit a three-run double just below the 334-foot sign in left off Adam Morgan for a 5-1 lead and send the Braves on their way to the seven-inning victory.

-Tyler Matzek (2-0) pitched 1 1/3 scoreless innings for the win nd Mark Melancon worked a scoreless ninth for his third save.
+Tyler Matzek (2-0) pitched 1 1/3 scoreless innings for the win and Mark Melancon worked a scoreless ninth for his third save.

-Acuna’s shot into left was greeted with an enthusiastic “Thatta boy!” out of the Braves dugout that could have been heard in the empty cheap seats.
+Acuna’s shot into left was greeted with an enthusiastic “Thatta boy!” out of the Braves dugout that could have been heard in the empty seats.

 Braves starter Huascar Ynoa went just 2 1/3 innings and the Braves used five relievers with one more game yet to play.
 Braves lefty Will Smith got out of the biggest jam when he retired Didi Gregorius on a pop up with two runners on to end the fifth inning.